cookbook 'poise-service', '= 1.0.1'

 service without forcing the end-user of the library to adhere to their choice of

 service management framework.
-The poise_service resource represents an
+The poise_service

 abstract service to be run, which can then be customized by node attributes and

-the poise_service_options resource.
+resource.
 This is a technique called dependency

-, and allows a
+injection, and allows a

 measure of decoupling between the library and application cookbooks.